Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/external-writer.md

 External writer is used in pipeline, write data to external.

 :::caution
-External Writer is only available for `Super Admin`.
+External writer is available for `Super Admin` only.
 :::

 :::caution